beandeau>

 Keynote Speakers

-(https://www.linkedin.com/company/tunaisia/).
-Faiez Gargouri is the founding of the scientific association AIG (Association Informatique de Gestion), President of the APPAD (Association du Patrimoine et des Proprietaires des Anciennes Demeures) association and he is a Chevalier de l’ordre national du mérite in the Education and Science fields (Décret numéro 2009 – 2195 du 16 juillet 2009).
+He is also the founder of the AIG (Association Informatique de Gestion), President of APPAD (Association du Patrimoine et des Propriétaires des Anciennes Demeures), and a Knight of the National Order of Merit in Education and Science (Decree No. 2009–2195 of July 16, 2009).

 Full Professor of Artificial Intelligence and the Head of GLAM at Imperial College London/UK